 Candidates should anticipate the need for obtaining access to and studying relevant textbook resources.
 The following list contains a variety of texts categorized by primary subject matter that cover topics in the CIMA Detailed Content Outline.
-If such texts are used, they will be helpful for candidates preparing for the either the Qualification or the Certification Examination.
+If such texts are used, they will be helpful for candidates preparing for either the Qualification or the Certification Examination.

 In order to meet IMCA’s impartiality standards, we neither recommend nor require any specific text.